Conceptual plan for River District streetscape detailed for chamber group

 The first year after the streetscape changes were implemented resulted in a 12.4% growth in sales tax revenue -- by year three the growth was 63.8%.

-The same study showed that retailers in areas immediately surrounding the Streetscape improvements reported a 12.8 increase in sates tax revenue in the first year and a 17.2% increase in year three.
+The same study showed that retailers in areas immediately surrounding the Streetscape improvements reported a 12.8 increase in sales tax revenue in the first year and a 17.2% increase in year three.

-The conceptual plan offered by King, a design consultant with Goodwyn Mills Cawood in Birmingham, shows a lot of tree-lined, widened sidewalks out both North Fifth Avenue and West Third Streets.
+The conceptual plan offered by King, a design consultant with Goodwyn Mills Cawood in Birmingham, shows a lot of tree-lined, widened sidewalks on both North Fifth Avenue and West Third Street.

 The plan also suggested changes to the Fifth Avenue Bridge to make it more pedestrian friendly.